jdrichardsappacad/react-2021/week-14/practices/10a-useEffect-api/README.md

 After retrieving the data, log the data in the console to see what you received.
 Invoke the `fetchFortnite` function inside the `useEffect` below the definition.

-Open your browser console and take a look at the object you reveived.
+Open your browser console and take a look at the object you received.

 If you are successful your code looks similar to the code below: